-The Himalayan Snowcock is considered to be the Holy Grail of the upland birds.
+The Himalayan Snowcock is considered to be one of the most obscure and difficult of the upland birds.
 In North America they are found only in the Ruby Mountains of Nevada.
 This journey is more like a goat hunt than a bird hunt, for this rarely seen bird is found at elevations above 10,000 feet.
 On the tops of those mountains three men converge in this unforgiving land to pursue a dream.
 Set to achieve the impossible, they grapple with the reality of what they are trying to accomplish.

 “When you pursue a bird that is considered the Holy Grail of upland, you are probably going to fail.”

 With preparation, persistence, and large doses of physical stamina they struggle to find this elusive bird.
 Confronted with a harsh and dangerous environment starkly inhospitable to dogs, they are left with the mutual decision to leave their gun dogs at home.
 Well before the moment of truth, each had to individually consider the ethics of their pursuit.
 The question of what exactly determines an ethical shot takes center stage as the steep slopes prove impossible to navigate.